Okafor's Law: Is this relationship theory a myth or reality?

 Out of every 10 women who have once been properly straffed, how many of them become too weak to resist that partner from that moment onwards?

-In my opinion, I think seven women in this category would seriously consider engaging in that sex, and four of them will outrightly fall into the trap, especially if all the partners they've had after that experience have never been able to replicate that feeling for them, including their present husbands/boyfriends
+In my opinion, I think seven women would seriously consider engaging in that sex, and four of them will actually decide to engage, particularly if all the partners they've had after that experience have not been able to replicate that feeling for them.

 Based on this, it is pretty safe to say that Okafor’s Law is not entirely a myth.

-It might not be as conclusive as it is usually made to appear, but it is surely as real as the air you're breathing as you read these words, and as active as a clock with new batteries.
+It might not be as conclusive as it is usually made to appear, but it definitely is not an unfounded phenomenon.

 JOIN OUR PULSE COMMUNITY!